Life Jacket Facts

 Remember to bear in mind what you’ll be using your life jacket for – check out our other reviews for more specific reviews, for example for watersports, sailing, and fishing, as well as dogs, infants, and non-swimmers.

-Best Life Jacket Under $50
+Best Cheap Life Jacket

 The Stearns Adult Classic Series is a unisex product (although Stearns also do ones that are specifically designed for women) which is Coast Guard approved.
 It comes in a choice of red or blue, both colors being bright and easily seen.